-- Listen to the student carefully and take what is said seriously - Watch and notice any changes in behaviour - Re-assure the student: let them know what has happened is not their fault - Reach agreement with the student about what happens next, they should be in control - Tell the student what YOU are going to do next - Watch your reactions & body language - ASAP AFTER talking, write notes using the students actual words - Try not to touch or cuddle the student who is talking to you it may trigger unwanted reactions or emotions - Refer this to your Safeguarding Manager or another Designated Manager immediately.
+- Listen to the student carefully and take what is said seriously - Watch and notice any changes in behaviour - Re-assure the student: let them know what has happened is not their fault - Reach agreement with the student about what happens next, they should be in control - Tell the student what YOU are going to do next - Watch your reactions & body language - ASAP AFTER talking, record what the student has said, using their words, on the Safeguard software. - Try not to touch or cuddle the student who is talking to you it may trigger unwanted reactions or emotions - Refer this to your Safeguarding Manager or another Designated Manager immediately.